 Don’t use this simple 6-layer stackup with high speed signals...

 The experienced designer should already have an idea of what is wrong with this picture.
-The problem was that the engineer was trying to upgrade the design to use a new MCU that runs at 400 MHz without changing the stackup, and the design inevitably failed.
-This is not the first time I’ve received this type of question, and I was a bit surprised to hear that this same stackup worked as desired with an older (and slower) MCU.
+The problem was that the engineer was trying to upgrade the design to use a new MCU that runs at 400 MHz with high speed interfaces but without changing the stackup, and the design inevitably failed.

 At this point, the solution should be obvious; design the stackup properly and you won’t have to rely on orthogonal routing to ensure signal integrity when working with high edge rates.
 As it turned out, this ended up being a power integrity problem, which has less to do with orthogonal routing and more to do with layer arrangement.
 However, this begs the question: when should you use orthogonal routing?

 When is Orthogonal Trace Routing Applicable?

 The primary goal in using orthogonal trace routing on adjacent signal layers is to eliminate inductive crosstalk between traces.
 As a digital signal propagates, it generates a magnetic field, and the switching edges of the signal will generate a changing magnetic flux in the region around the trace.
 When the magnetic field lines are incident on a closed loop of conductor perpendicular to the loop area, the changing magnetic field flux induces and back EMF in the victim signal line (thank you, Michael Faraday!).